 NOTE: The above funding methods do not affect the solo 401k annual contribution limits.
 In other words, you can transfer or rollover as little or as much as you want without effecting your annual solo 401k contribution limit.

 Solo 401k Funding Methods Continued

 Annual cash contribution

 Provided you have income from self-employment and establish the Solo 401k by 12/31 (by executing the plan documents), you can wait to fund the Solo 401k by making an annual cash contribution by your business tax return due date plus extensions.
-For tax year 2014 the maximum annual contribution limit is $52,000 plus an additional catch up amount of $5,500 if you are age 50 or older.
+For tax year 2019 the maximum annual contribution limit is $56,000 plus an additional catch up amount of $6,000 if you are age 50 or older.
 The contribution limits apply separately to each Solo 401k participant.
-The maximum solo 401k contribution limit for 2015 increased to $53,000 from $52,000 and the catch-up amount remains at $5,500 per participant.
+The maximum solo 401k contribution limit for 2020 increased to $57,000 or $63,500 if age 50 or over.

 Consolidating Retirement Plans: